Florence-Njeri/LabTwo/template.md

 ## Explain which should be removed and how it will enhance security,
 ## Find et report the problematic lines in the source code,

-## Patch the vulnerabilities in the code, and provide the patch with comments,
+## How to patch the vulnerabilities above

 The source code below is the patched code of `validation_functions.c`